 Sustainable Dining & Kitchen Tips

 - Bring your lunch to work in reusable containers.
-Not only will preparing food at home save you money, but it will also save you from using wasteful takeaway containers.
+Not only will preparing food at home save you money, but it will also save you from using takeaway containers.

 - Try not to use plastic silverware.
 More than 100 million pieces of plastic forks, spoons, and knives are used each day in the U.S. Fight against waste and buy a set of reusable bamboo utensils instead.